Grammar Editor

 Defining affixes

-Inside the code block = Random tells the program to generate a random affix for that value.
+Inside a table cell, Random tells the program to generate a random affix for that value.
 But you can custom define what the affixes are.
-For example:
+Remember that each cell in an affix table should have a hyphen on whichever side the affix attaches to the word:

 produces: